-The Domain Project consists of a mineral exploration license in northern Manitoba.
-Under the terms of a joint venture agreement between the Company and Yamana Gold Inc. ("Yamana") (formerly Mega Precious Metals Inc.), Yamana earned a 65% joint venture interest in the property in prior years.
-During the year ended May 31, 2013, capitalized costs totalling \$394,221 related to the property were written off.
-The Company currently holds an approximate 34% interest in the property.
+The Domain Project consists of three mineral claims in northern Manitoba.
+Under the terms of a joint venture agreement between the Company and Yamana Gold Inc. (formerly Mega Precious Metals Inc.) ("Yamana"), Yamana earned a 65% joint venture interest in the property in prior years.
+During the year ended May 31 2013, capitalized costs totalling \$394,221 related to the property were written off.
+The Company currently holds a 29.56% interest in the property.